 |

-The goal of this study is to evaluate the safety of using the
+The primary purpose of this phase 2a study is to compare the efficacy of abrocitinib to

-The goal of this study is to evaluate the safety of using the
+The primary purpose of this phase 2a study is to compare the efficacy of abrocitinib to

 Type: Interventional